landoskape/syd/viewer_capture.md

 # Interactive Viewer Documentation Guide

 ## Overview
-This guide summarizes approaches for documenting interactive viewers built with the InteractiveViewer class using ipywidgets for notebook deployment.
+This guide summarizes approaches for documenting interactive viewers built with the Viewer class using ipywidgets for notebook deployment.

 ## Example Viewers Created